tap349/tap349.github.io/_posts/2017-12-26-iceperk-releases.md

 - enroll in app signing in GPC

-  NOTE: this is done only once before uploading AAB for the first time.
+  this is done only once before uploading AAB for the first time.

   > <https://support.google.com/googleplay/android-developer/answer/7384423?hl=en>
   >